THE PRESIDENT’S COMMISSION ON THE STATUS OF UNIVERSITY WOMEN BYLAWS – Aug 2016 edits

 Section 3.1 Election Schedule

 The Commission shall elect the at-large Executive Committee members in odd numbered years and replace or change, if needed, the Standing Committee members and chairs in even numbered years.
-Elections will be held in March of each year and the elected members shall take office at the beginning of fall semester.
+Elections will be held in the Fall of each year and the elected members shall take office at the beginning of fall semester.

 Section 3.2 Election Procedures